What draws people on the inner quest? Many people think the spiritual quest call is a latent, primal desire. Do you hear this call?

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered, and a decisive victory is won: The hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” — Joseph Campbell, The Hero of a Thousand Faces

-Joseph Campbell (1) tells us about the archetype we encounter in many popular stories.
+Joseph Campbell (1) tells us about an archetype we encounter in many popular stories.
 It’s the same theme over thousands of years and across cultures.
 They all share the same formula.
-It’s a pattern we know as the Hero’s journey.
-Even if you’ve never heard of it before, you’ve seen it in stores like The Avatar, Star Wars, Harry Potter, and even in religious avatars like Jesus and Buddha.
+It’s a pattern we know as a Hero’s journey.
+Even if you’ve never heard of it, you’ve seen it in stores like The Avatar, Star Wars, Harry Potter, and even in religious avatars like Jesus and Buddha.
 Their stories are all about the inward quest.

 The call to the spiritual quest is the heart of many spiritual philosophies and religions.
 It is also one that we mirror in our blended learning process.
 Although the pattern takes shape using unique characters across many cultures, the story’s core elements remain the same.
 This story resonates with us deeply.
 It resonates with our desire to seek the unknown.